 - Sustainers – members who choose to continue their membership with NCL, Inc. following their years of Active Membership.

 Grade Levels or Ticktocker Classes:

-- Ticktocker members are grouped into Grade Levels or Ticktocker Classes; year of high school graduation labels their grouping, ex.
+- Ticktocker members are grouped into Grade Level Classes or Ticktocker Classes; year of high school graduation labels their grouping, ex.
 Class of 2026

-- Ticktocker Grade Levels elect Ticktocker Officers at the March Grade Level meeting to manage the business of their grade level each year.
+- Ticktocker Grade Level Classes elect Ticktocker Officers at the March Grade Level Meeting to manage the business of their class each year.
 (See the Ticktocker Procedures for more information on Ticktocker elected and appointed positions.)

-- GLAs and all Patronesses help support the Ticktocker Grade Levels and are members of their daughter’s Ticktocker Class.
+- GLAs (Grade Level Advisor) and all Patronesses help support the Ticktocker Grade Level Classes and are members of their daughter’s Ticktocker Class.

 Join Our Chapter